- Colour Patch Test

 6. Leave dye in for as long as possible, you can even sleep with it in but ensure to securely wrap hair with plastic to stop dye from transfering to bedding.
 I find a plastic bag and a beanie works best.

-1. Lighten hair to a light blonde / level10.
+1. Bleach hair to a level 10 light blonde.

-2. Remove bleach from hair with warm water and a deep cleansing shampoo, DO NOT USE CONDITIONER.
+2. Remove bleach from hair with warm water and a deep cleansing shampoo (not all deep cleansing shampoos are ideal, shampoos that contain sulfates or lots of oils are not recommended; they will prevent the colour from processing properly), DO NOT USE CONDITIONER.

 3. Completely dry hair.

-5. Perform a Test Strand to ensure you are happy with the colour results.
-This may take a few try’s to achieve the colour you want.
+4. Perform a Test Strand to ensure you are happy with the colour results.

-6. Apply your pastel shade following the above Dyeing Instructions from Apply Dye to Dry Hair.
+5. Apply your dye following the above Dyeing Instructions from Apply Dye to Dry Hair.

-**Leave your pastel dye on for at least an hour, the longer the better**
+**Leave your dye on for at least an hour, the longer the better**

 Dyeing Without Pre-Lightening